Originally published May 3, 2018. Updated January 3, 2020.

 For the longest time, we have exercised without much thought as to what our heart rate is or why it is important.
 Over time we have started to understand how training at different heart rates can affect our body.
 Different heart rates fall into “zones” which correlate to different energy systems your body recruits during exercise.

 Your body uses two different energy systems while exercising.

-The aerobic energy system which involves a lower heart rate, and anaerobic energy systems which involves a higher heart rate.
+The aerobic energy system involves a lower heart rate and anaerobic energy system involves a higher heart rate.